 Refunds are made available to registered students after all (billable) charges are satisfied and student financial aid is disbursed on or after the first day of the semester.
 LBC has up to 14 business days to process and mail a credit refund, when applicable.

-Students enrolled in the MA and MEd Programs:
+Students enrolled in the M.A., M.Ed., and all Doctoral Programs:

-Students enrolled in the MABS, MAM, and Certificate Programs:
+Students enrolled in the MDiv, M.A.B., M.A.M., and Certificate Programs:

 Evaluation of Academic Progress:

-For students enrolled in certificate programs or programs that are less than one year, evaluation of satisfactory academic progress will be done at the end of each payment period.
-If a student fails to make satisfactory academic progress at the end of the first payment period, they will be placed on “Academic Warning”.
+For students enrolled in certificate programs or programs that are less than one year, satisfactory academic progress will be evaluated at the end of each payment period.
+If a student fails to make satisfactory academic progress at the end of the first payment period, he or she will be placed on “Academic Warning.”
 The student may continue to receive Title IV aid for one payment period and no appeal is necessary.

-Otherwise all other students enrolled in programs longer than one year will be evaluated at the end of each academic year.
-The total (cumulative) academic record is considered when academic progress is considered when academic progress is evaluated (not just terms when financial aid was received).
+Students enrolled in programs of longer than one year will be evaluated at the end of each academic year.
+The total (cumulative) academic record is considered when academic progress is evaluated (not just terms when financial aid was received).
 Students who are not successfully completing courses at the minimum levels as outlined are considered to be making unsatisfactory progress and will not be eligible for financial aid for the following semester.

-Students may appeal financial aid termination status in writing on the appeal form included with this policy.
+Students may appeal financial aid termination status in writing on the appeal form available through the Solution Center.
 Such appeals must be made within 30 days after the date of the letter of notification and must include appropriate request documentation.
 The appeal must be in written form, addressed to the Financial Aid Director for consideration by the Financial Aid Committee.
-Mitigating circumstances which would be considered upon appeal as adequate reasons for reinstatement would be:
+Mitigating circumstances that would be considered upon appeal as adequate reasons for reinstatement would be: